 Contributing to an Attractive, Smart and Sustainable Working Environment in the Shipping Sector – ‘WESS’

-ECSA and the European Transport Workers’ Federation (ETF) - the EU recognised Social Partners’ organisations representing the interests of employers and employees in the Social Dialogue Committee for the Maritime transport sector - are happy to announce that they have been awarded EU funding for a new joint social dialogue project which will be implemented over the next 24 months.
+ECSA and the European Transport Workers’ Federation (ETF) - the EU recognised Social Partners’ organisations representing the interests of employers and employees in the Social Dialogue Committee for the Maritime transport sector - were awarded EU funding for a new joint social dialogue project that is being implemented in 24 months from 2020-2022.

 The maritime transport sector is vital to the lives of Europeans and of high strategic importance to the European economy.
 Suitably qualified seafarers are essential to achieving safe, secure, environmentally sound and efficient shipping.
 The sustainability of this dynamic sector depends on the ability to continue to attract a sufficient number of quality new entrants and retain experienced seafarers, including women seafarers and other under-represented groups.
 A creative approach involving the social partners and all other relevant stakeholders is necessary, in order to achieve both meaningful and viable solutions.